Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 **Section 2 – Meet the Founders**

-The second section of page 2-Who We Are introduce the Founders to the users and letting the users to get to know the people who have developed and establishing the Foundation until now.
+The second section of page 2-Who We Are introduce the Founders to the users and letting the users to get to know the people who have been developing and establishing the Foundation until now.
 This section shows some details of the Founders, such as photos, names and countries of residency to allow the users to be familiarized themselves with the Founders.

 **Section 3 – Clarity**